jameshfisher/jameshfisher.com/_posts/2017-08-02-voltaic-pile.md

 ---
-title: "What is a voltaic pile?"
+title: What is a voltaic pile?
 draft: true
+tags: []
 ---

 Volta placed copper disc and a zinc disc, separated by some saltwater.